COVID19 - Online unit delivery resources

 Visit Macquarie University Coronavirus Information FAQ page for the latest information.

 View Online Teaching section in Teche for centrally collated resources and guidelines.

 View Online Teaching Guide section in Arts L&T Hub for practical information on teaching online.

 The Learning Innovation Hub has developed a comprehensive guide for delivering units online.
 Please access it via Teche.
 As it will be an evolving page so we recommend that you bookmark it and access it regularly.

 Where to get help?

-Arts L&T team is here to support you with this transition work.
+Arts L&T team is here to support you with your unit delivery.
 To ensure that everyone receives timely support and advice, please make sure to review these page as we have collated relevant resources for your reference.

 Please contact the relevant areas below: